Skip to content

 SF Ballot Measures

-San Francisco's Proposition D, the so-called "Overpaid CEO Tax," is on the June 2, 2026 ballot and critics say it's a massive bait-and-switch: the measure exempts tech giants like Google while hitting grocery stores and pharmacies with an 800% gross receipts tax hike that economists say will be passed directly to consumers.
-The tax doesn't touch CEO paychecks at all — it's levied on company revenues, with the CEO-to-worker pay ratio only determining the rate bracket.
-With SF's downtown still reeling from business flight and one-third of office space sitting empty, the stakes for getting this wrong are high.
+San Francisco's Proposition D, the so-called "Overpaid CEO Tax," is on the June 2026 ballot — and critics say it's a bait-and-switch that exempts tech giants like Google while hitting grocery stores, pharmacies, and coffee shops with an 800% gross receipts tax hike.
+The tax doesn't touch CEO paychecks; it's levied on business revenue, meaning consumers would likely absorb the costs through higher prices.
+With a third of downtown office space still vacant and major companies like Stripe and Schwab already having fled SF's tax burden, the stakes for the city's economic recovery are high.

 The 'CEO Tax' Scam That Will Crush Your Grocery Bill